Fill out employee forms

 - Nonemployee Compensation

-- Payments made to individuals who are not on a company's payroll, such as independent contractors or freelancers, for services rendered.
-The IRS requires businesses to report these payments of $600 or more using Form 1099-NEC.
+- Payments made to individuals who are not employees, such as independent contractors or freelancers, for services provided to a business, typically reported on Form 1099-NEC.

 - FMLA (Family and Medical Leave Act)

-- A federal law that entitles eligible employees to take unpaid, job-protected leave for specified family and medical reasons.
-Employers may require a completed medical certification form (such as WH-380-E) to approve FMLA leave.
+- A federal law that provides eligible employees with unpaid, job-protected leave for specified family and medical reasons, often requiring medical certification forms.